Barren-plateau free variational quantum simulation of Z2 lattice gauge theories: Results

-One way to enforce and preserve gauge invariance is by constructing a gauge-preserving ansatz~\cite{mazzola2021gauge, alexandrou2025realizingstringbreakingdynamics}, as shown in Fig.~\ref{fig:ansatz}a.
-This ansatz, which we label (GI), is a Hamiltonian variational ansatz, where the parametrized unitaries are each of the terms from the Hamiltonian Eq.~\eqref{eq:H}.
+Then for the evolution, enforcing gauge invariance can be difficult on a quantum computer since introducing large penalty terms can lead to barren plateaus.
+Preserving gauge invariance is also difficult, since errors in the system evolution can push the state outside of the physical Hilbert space.
+One way to enforce and preserve gauge invariance is by constructing a gauge-preserving ansatz~\cite{mazzola2021gauge, alexandrou2025realizingstringbreakingdynamics}, and shown in Fig.~\ref{fig:ansatz}a.
+The GI ansatz is a Hamiltonian variational ansatz \cite{Park2024hamiltonian}, where the parametrized unitaries are each of the terms from the Hamiltonian Eq.~\eqref{eq:H}.
 Upon transforming Eq.~\eqref{eq:H_m} to spin degrees of freedom using the Jordan-Wigner transformation acting on the relevant matter and link qubits, the kinetic term introduces the unitaries proportional to, e.g., $\exp{(-i\theta/2 X\!\otimes\!Z\!\otimes\!Z\!\otimes\!Y)}$.

-We also consider a simpler ansatz, that is presented in Fig.~\ref{fig:ansatz}b and we refer to it as (ZZ).
-The gates used in this ansatz are inspired by measurement-based quantum computing (MBQC)~\cite{mbqc_def}, consisting of single qubit rotation gates,= and multi-qubit $Z$ rotations for the entangling layers.
-Such multi-qubit rotations can be implemented in MBQC by the introduction of one ancillary qubit~\cite{qin2024applicability}.
+We also consider a simpler ansatz, that is presented in Fig.~\ref{fig:ansatz}b and we refer to as ZZ.
+In this ansatz, multi-qubit $Z$ rotation gates such as $R_{ZZZ}$ and $R_{ZZZZ}$ are placed where three- and four-body interaction terms appear in the Hamiltonian, i.e. the gauge part in Eq.~\eqref{eq:H_g} has 4-body plaquette interactions and the kinetic part of the Hamiltonian in Eq.~\eqref{eq:H_m} introduces 3-body interactions along the edges connecting matter sites (see Fig.~\ref{fig:lgt-diagram}).
+Link qubits are acted on by $X$ rotations for the gauge field, and the matter qubits have the freedom of $X$, $Y$, $Z$ rotations.
+In measurement-based quantum computing (MBQC)~\cite{mbqc_def}, such multi-qubit $Z$ rotations can be implemented using one ancillary qubit connected to the relevant $n$ qubits~\cite{qin2024applicability}, so this ansatz probes the use of such interactions.
 The choice of simpler gates also makes this ansatz more hardware-efficient.
-The ansatz was designed by considering that the gauge part of the Hamiltonian in Eq.~\eqref{eq:H_g} has 4-body plaquette interactions and the kinetic part of the Hamiltonian in Eq.~\eqref{eq:H_m} introduces 3-body interactions along the edges connecting matter sites (see Fig.~\ref{fig:lgt-diagram}).
-We note that these are not truly 3-body terms as the transport law from gauge invariance involves intermediate matter qubits where the edge is not formed of adjacent qubits.
-These 3- and 4-body terms are accounted for through $R_{ZZZ}$ and $R_{ZZZZ}$ rotation gates on the relevant qubits.
-Furthermore this ansatz is gauge invariant when we initialize close to the angle $\theta\approx\pi$ for all the parametrized gates.
-Thus the ansatz has overlap with the gauge-invariant subspace and we can initialize the VQE in this space.

-Implementing these hardware-efficient or Hamiltonian-variational ansätze alone would lead to slow convergence of the LGT VQE and trapping in local minima.
-For the GI ansatz, it is necessary to initialize in the correct Gauss law sector.
-This is done by setting the initial state appropriately, as seen in Fig.~\ref{fig:ansatz}a, where we initialize to the zero-charge sector.
-The alternating $X$ gates take into account the staggered fermions.
-When charges are added to the theory, the Gauss law sector we initialize to, must be coordinated.
-Practically, this amounts to adding an extra $X$ gate to the matter qubit with the charge.